Mary Grave Trust

 The Mary Grave Trust makes grants to young people from low income families.
 Grants enable travel abroad for educational purposes, raising aspirations and widening individual horizons.

 Mr Dunglinson set up the Mary Grave Trust in 1971.
 It is named in memory of his mother who came from Maryport.
 The Trust was set up with an initial donation of £20,000 and received further funds on Mr Dunglinson’s death in 1976.
-The Trust is now valued at over £1.4m and grants totalling around £50,000 are made each year to young people primarily from West Cumbria.

 The Trust is the result of the achievement and generosity of one local man.
 Born and educated in Workington, Burton Dunglinson was responsible for the relocation of the former ElectroFlo and Solway Flowmeters from London to West Cumbria.
 Having worked in America in the 1920’s, he was aware of the value of travel for young people.